cimt-ag/data_vault_pipelinedescription/documentation/data_mapping_taxonomie.md

 - more then 1 set of fields with the business key of object B representing another or the same relation

 ![m1en mapping](./images/source_mapping_m1en.drawio.png)

+Example source: Table with contract data including the id of the person,that receives the delivery and the id of the person that pays the bill

 ### M1LS1 Single main object with content on single relation
 The source row contains